Color-Coded Kitchen Utensils

 Source: Martha Stewart Living, June 2012

-Color-coding wooden cutting boards and utensils can do more than help prevent cross-contamination while cooking.
-Because wood is porous, it often absorbs the odors of strong-smelling foods -- meaning last night's garlic could rub off on this morning's apple slices.
-You can sprinkle the cut side of a lemon with salt and then rub over the cutting board to deodorize it, but painting the ends of utensils and cutting boards lets you designate their use -- vegetable, meat, or fruit.
-Tape around the area you'll be painting (avoid surfaces that will touch food), and apply one or two coats of acrylic paint.
+Because wood is porous, it often absorbs the odors of strong-smelling foods — meaning last night's garlic could rub off on this morning's apple slices.
+You can sprinkle the cut side of a lemon with salt and then rub over the cutting board to deodorize it, but color-coding them in this way lets you designate their use.

-Martha Stewart Craft Paint, in Lovebird, Green Olive, and Grey Wolf, $3 for 2 oz., michaels.com.
+- Martha Stewart Crafts Multi-Surface Satin Acrylic Craft Paint, in Lovebird, Green Olive, and Grey Wolf, $2.29 for 2 oz., michaels.com